All Episodes

 But what I mean by this is I don't think Republicans have a strong enough moral compass.

-You know, just a little snide little stupid things that they have done in recent.
+You know, just the little snide, little stupid things that they have done in recent years.

 Well, we don't think we're going to repeal Obamacare.